glaciercoder/glaciercoder.github.io/_posts/2022-03-23-Cpp_review.md

 # Strings, Vectors and arrays

-Headers Should Not Include `using` Declarations
+1. Headers Should Not Include `using` Declarations
+2. Initialization using `=` are copy initialization, the others are direct initialization.

 ## String